Natural Gas NOW

 Q. But they are lawyers who are representing the plaintiffs.

-Not only is SWP-EHP doing the bidding of the Heinz Endowments, but it is also kow-towing to trail lawyers enmeshed in the Heinz Endowments web.
+Not only is SWP-EHP doing the bidding of the Heinz Endowments, but it is also kow-towing to trial lawyers enmeshed in the Heinz Endowments web.
 The remainder of the disposition demonstrates just how little validity there is to anything SWP-EHP does.
 Research and testing is a matter of taking notes from and the word of trial lawyers representing plaintiffs against gas companies.
 And, it’s all part of elaborate ruse that begins with groups such as SWP-EHP and ends with a StateImpact story, every bit of it financed by the Heinz Endowments – a “Rippel effect,” if you will.

 Before ending this long post, I owe you an explanation of how my name came up: